 The first man known to have been killed by Olinger was a Mexican named Juan Chavez.
 The two, who were friends and had no history of violence between them, were playing poker in the Royal Saloon in Seven Rivers.
 However, when Chavez accused Olinger of cheating, Bob stood up and leveled his six-shooter at his friend’s head.
 Another player then tossed the unarmed Chavez and gun and the two exchanged shots.
 When the smoke cleared, Chavez lay dead on the floor with a bullet in his throat.
 Without remorse, Olinger simply looked at him, stating “All’s well that end’s well,” before he strode out the door.

 The second man Olinger killed also involved gambling.
 When he and a man named John Hill were playing poker at Diamond Lil’s casino and dance hall, Olinger quickly won Hill’s money.
-Afterwards, Hill loudly stated that he had been “hornswoggled,” implying that Olinger had tricked or cheated him.
-Though initially Olinger did nothing, when Hill left the saloon later that night, Olinger shot him dead.
+Afterward, Hill loudly stated that he had been “hornswoggled,” implying that Olinger had tricked or cheated him.
+Though initially, Olinger did nothing, when Hill left the saloon later that night, Olinger shot him dead.

-In February, 1878, when the Lincoln County War erupted, Olinger was right in the midst of it.
+In February 1878, when the Lincoln County War erupted, Olinger was right in the midst of it, working with the Seven Rivers Warriors.
 When the Dolan-Murphy faction obtained a court order to seize some of John Tunstall’s horses as payment for an outstanding debt, and Tunstall refused, Lincoln County Sheriff, William Brady, formed a posse to go after Tunstall.
 In this group was Bob Olinger, as a Dolan-Murphy “hired gun.”
 Rather than arresting Tunstall; however, the unarmed man was killed on February 18, 1878.
 Although several riders participated in the murder, only James Dolan and Jacob “Billy” Matthews were charged with being accessories to murder.

 In the end, Olinger’s participation in the Lincoln County War would be a fatal mistake, as Tunstall supporter, Billy the Kid avowed: “I’ll get every son-of-a-bitch who helped kill John if it’s the last thing I do.”